davebarkerxyz/hashy/README.md

 Setting workers to 1 (single-threading the hashing, but leaving the main thread to handle setup and cleanup), hashing the same tree took 16m02s.

+*Note: testing wasn't under any sort of controlled conditions (the MacBook is my daily driver and had been running for a few hours with several applications running during testing, and the files in my home directory vary from a few bytes to tens of gigabytes), but it's probably representative of performance under typical use.*

-Performance could possibly have been improved if I could avoid `stat`ing every file before opening, but this was unavoidable as opening a named pipe causes `os.Open()` to block and never return, blocking a goroutine until you kill the process.
+Performance could have been further improved if I could avoid `stat`ing every file before opening, but this was unavoidable as opening a named pipe causes `os.Open()` to block and never return, blocking a goroutine until you kill the process.
 The only way we can avoid that is by `stat`ing each file and making sure we only open regular files.

 ## 🖊️ Notes